ajstarks/deck/cmd/pdfdeck/README.md

 	...
 	pdfdeck foo.xml # (use helvetica as the default) pdfdeck -sans NotoSans-Regular -serif NotoSerif-Regular -mono NotoMono-Regular foo.xml

-To use other TrueType fonts, place them in the DECKFONTS directory and specify using the command options:

-	cp FancyFont.ttf $DECKFONTS
-	pdfdeck -sans FancyFont foo.xml

- Alternatively you can obtain fonts from the ```gofpdf``` package.
-To use the standard fonts (assuming the DECKFONTS variable has been set, and gofpdf is in GOPATH):

-	cp $GOPATH/src/github.com/jung-kurt/gofpdf/font/*.json $DECKFONTS
-	cp $GOPATH/src/github.com/jung-kurt/gofpdf/font/*.ttf $DECKFONTS

 ## Example uses